TIMES² STEM Academy will set the standard for K-12 STEM education in the twenty-first century.

 By 2020, there will be over 1 million CS jobs and with programs like IntraCity Geeks these, our students will be ready for them.

 Cisco Networking Academy is an in-demand IT skills and career building program.
 TIMES² students and their parents will be able to take these after-school classes.
-The instructor is our very own Bill Bennet.
+The instructor is our very own Bill Bennett.

 The courses follow a blended learning model—part classroom instruction and hands-on activities, part virtual environment.
-The foundation of the program is their cloud-based online learning environment, Cisco NetSpace—students can interact and work together with their classmates and instructors through social media, mobile, and video.
+The foundation of the program is their cloud-based online learning environment, Cisco NetAcademuy.
+Students can interact and work together with their classmates and instructors through social media, mobile, and video.

 TIMES² STEM Academy has purchased two Student transportation vans.
 The arrival of the vehicles will extend our ability to support our athletic department and provide our students access to special events, colleges, field trips, educational activities, and functions..

 2016/17 was a great year for interscholastic sports at TIMES².
-The boys varsity basketball team achieved a 14-1 record, and captured their first division title,and number one playoff seed.
+The boys varsity basketball team achieved a 14-1 record, captured their first division title, and the number one playoff seed.

 The TIMES² STEM Academy High School Science Fair took place on January 19, 2017 and involved over 150 student projects.